Kristina01111000/Drws_site/README.md

 Meeting today:

      - contact from inmotion? on ssl?
+SENT FILES TO INMOTION
      - 1099 form for payment?
-16 hours this month, once a month not weekly
+16 hours this month, once a month not weekly NEXT WEEK
-     - check about 2 unverified users
-     	- jesseclade
-	- michael mer

      - pmp doesn't allow different registration pages
      	- so patients page will still have payment option
 	- and paid page will still have free option
 	- figure something out with emails or get a different membership plugin?
      - did payment work?
      	- did you get email from payment?
+NO, NO PAYMENT OR LOGIN EMAIL
      - just realized email might not have been working b/c i put in the wrong email